 I’ve been quite smitten with the French cuisine for a while now as evident by many recipes on this blog.
 French Chicken Casserole, Coq au Vin, Chicken Provencal and many more are all readers’ favourites, so I wanted to bring to you some lesser known but nonetheless delicious dishes.

-What ingredients are in Chicken Chasseur?
+What is Chicken Chasseur?

 There are quite a few variations of Chicken Chasseur and I assume this is partly due to the fact that the French do not go into many details when sharing recipes.
 The instructions and ingredient lists are short and give much room for improvisation.

 All recipes contain chicken, either a whole one or chicken parts.
-The sauce is made of sauteed in butter onions and mushrooms and a splash of dry white, canned or fresh chopped tomatoes and herbs such as thyme, tarragon or parsley.
+The sauce is made of sautéed in butter onions and mushrooms and a splash of dry white, canned or fresh chopped tomatoes and herbs such as thyme, tarragon or parsley.

 By doing that, I imagine I reduced the cooking time by a half and the calorie count by a lot!